 Use MAC (Media Access Control) Filters to allow or deny LAN (Local Area Network) computers by their MAC addresses from accessing the Network.
 You can either manually add a MAC address or select the MAC address from the list of clients that are currently connected to the Broadband Router.

-Configure MAC Select Turn MAC Filtering Off, allow MAC addresses the drop-down menu.
+Configure MAC Select Turn MAC Filtering Off, allow MAC addresses listed below,

-Filtering: listed below, or deny MAC addresses listed below from the Networking Basics section in this manual.
+Filtering: or deny MAC addresses listed below from the drop-down menu.

 MAC Address: Enter the MAC address you would like to filter.